openbibleinfo/Bible-Passage-Reference-Parser/js/eu/Readme.md

 These files duplicated nearly all the code found in `/js/`.

-As of November 2015, this functionality is available to you as the `punctuation_strategy` runtime option:
+As of 1.0.0, this functionality is available to you in the `punctuation_strategy` runtime option:

 ```javascript
 bcv.parse("Matt 1, 2.
 4").osis();